-Prospecting licences are issued by Mineral Resources Tasmania and are subject to a number of conditions which are printed on the back of the licence document.
+Prospecting licences are issued by Mineral Resources Tasmania and are subject to a number of conditions which are updated from time to time.
 These conditions specifically forbid disturbance of trees and shrubs, cutting of tracks, damage to or removal of aboriginal or historic artefacts, and usage of mechanical equipment or explosives.

 Essentially a prospecting licence authorises the user to prospect for minerals using hand tools only.
 The licence requires the holder to restore any ground disturbance before leaving the site.
 Limited samples may be taken from the site.

 Commercial Tour Operators may apply for a Group Prospecting Licence.
 A Group Prospecting Licence enables the holder to conduct group prospecting activities with groups of up to 20 participants (who are not required to hold individual prospecting licences).

 Group Prospecting Licence holders are responsible for ensuring they obtain the relevant licences, permissions and/or authorisations from the land manager on all Crown/State-owned land(s) that they intend to conduct prospecting activities.
 The relevant land manager will depend on the land tenure.
 On reserved land it is the Parks and Wildlife Service, on Future Production Potential Land it is Crown Land Services, and on Permanent Timber Production Zone land it is Sustainable Timber Tasmania.
 Holders of a Group Prospecting Licence are responsible for the actions of all participants in the Group Prospecting activities.